 How effective is Clue Birth Control?

 Clue Birth Control is 92% effective with typical use* (1).
-Typical use describes how well a method works for people who are using the method “typically” (2), which includes occasionally using the method incorrectly or not using the method every time they have sex that may result in pregnancy.
+Typical use describes how well a method works for people who are using the method “typically” (2), which includes occasionally using the method incorrectly or not using the method every time they have sex that may result in pregnancy on high risk days.
 Clue Birth Control is 97% effective with perfect use* (1).
 Perfect use describes how well a birth control method prevents pregnancy when used consistently and correctly every time.

 When talking about different kinds of birth control, perfect use and typical use efficacy rates are often compared to the likelihood of avoiding pregnancy over a year of not using any method of birth control, which is about 15% (2).
 This means that over a year, 85 out of 100 people will become pregnant when using no birth control method (2).
 As a comparison, 8 out of 100 people are expected to become pregnant when using Clue Birth Control typically over one year, and 3 out of 100 people are expected to become pregnant when using Clue Birth Control perfectly over one year (1).

 So, how do you use Clue Birth Control “perfectly”?
 To ensure the effectiveness of Clue Birth Control, you need to use a barrier method such as a condom every time you have sex that may result in pregnancy on a high risk day.
+On low risks days, you can have sex without a barrier method if you desire.
+If you want to protect yourself from sexually transmitted infections (STIs) you will want to use a barrier method such as a condom during all sexual encounters.
 You can find out if Clue Birth Control is right for you and read exactly how to use it here.

 How do I know Clue Birth Control is effective?